Modern Slavery and Human Trafficking Statement

 We undertake additional background checks on relevant suppliers to confirm if any supplier has been named on international watch lists or has any negative ESG and human rights related press associated with its business.
 We have a dedicated compliance team, which consists of involvement from the Legal, Finance and ESG teams.

 Staff found to be acting in breach of the principles as described in the compliance manual may be subject to disciplinary measures ranging from an official warning to suspension or dismissal, depending on the nature and severity of the breach.
 All staff are made aware that certain violations of the compliance manual may also lead to criminal prosecution.

 As far as we know, we do not have any slavery or human trafficking occurring in our own operations, our supply chain or our investments, and we understand that the industry we operate in is at a low risk of non-compliance.

 There have been no reports received from employees, the public, or law enforcement agencies to indicate that modern slavery or human trafficking has been identified.

 Existing Bregal employees sign Quarterly Compliance Attestations to confirm their compliance with the firm’s compliance programme to preserve Bregal’s way of working, its reputation and its business culture.
 We also ensure compliance with our principles by conducting regular reviews.

 Bregal continues to raise awareness and educate our employees in relation to ESG and human rights implications across our business.
 We are committed to continuing to take positive steps in pursuit of our aim of prohibiting any form of slavery within our business or supply chains.

 To maintain our culture of integrity and our adherence to laws and regulations, we will continue to search for new ways to maintain this culture and our commitment to ESG improvement initiatives and transmit our firm’s values to new employees and update any policy when relevant.

-This statement was last reviewed and approved by the Bregal’s ESG Executive Committee on 13 December 2018.
+This statement was last reviewed and approved by Bregal’s ESG Executive Committee in December 2020.